Daita-Corp/claude-code/dev-loop.md

 description: Run iterative development loop with watch mode and auto-fixing
 ---

-You are helping the user develop their DAITA agent in an iterative loop with real-time feedback.
+You are helping the user develop their Daita agent in an iterative loop with real-time feedback.
 This creates a powerful pair-programming experience.

 ## Setup

 1. **Verify project**:
-   - Check we're in a DAITA project directory
+   - Check we're in a Daita project directory
-   - Run `daita status` to see available agents/workflows
+   - Run `Daita status` to see available agents/workflows
    - Ask which agent/workflow to focus on (or use all if not specified)

 2. **Explain the workflow**: